jesse-ai/docs/docs/import-candles.md

 jesse import-candles 'Binance' 'BTCUSDT' '2018-06-01'
 ```

-This will import candles for `BTCUSDT` from Binance from `2018-01-01` until this very moment.
+This will import candles for `BTCUSDT` from Binance since `2018-01-01` until this very moment.

 ::: tip
 You may run this command as much as you desire.
 Duplicate candles will get skipped automatically.